FrictionTribologyEnigma/slippy/README.rst

 In this simple example a rough cylinder is pressed into a flat plane, materials are elastic but with a maximum allowable pressure to simulate an elastic perfectly plastic material.
-Where the loads is equal to this maximum load the surfaces are allowed to penetrate each other, here a wear submodel is used to remove this overlap as wear, this permanently changes the surface profiles.
+Where the loads is equal to this maximum load the surfaces are allowed to penetrate each other, here a wear sub-model is used to remove this overlap as wear, this permanently changes the surface profiles.

 A more detailed description of the decisions behind the code can be found in the example_: